jasonbot/weblog/content/weblog/babys-first-rag.md

 ## Making it harder

-[This blog post](https://techcommunity.microsoft.com/t5/microsoft-developer-community/doing-rag-vector-search-is-not-enough/ba-p/4161073) says we can't just do one.
-We have to do both.
+[This blog post](https://techcommunity.microsoft.com/t5/microsoft-developer-community/doing-rag-vector-search-is-not-enough/ba-p/4161073) says we can't just do semantic search.
+We have to do both that and full text search.
 Maybe that's a task for another time.

 # Conclusion